 - 1. Establish routines for meal and snack times: have children help with set up, develop a hand washing routine that children can understand and follow before sitting down, play special music or turn down the lights during a meal.
-Have children help clean up after meals and snacks.
-Berkley's Sr. Child Development Specialist and other staff may provide additional ideas. - 2.
+Have children help clean up after meals and snacks. - 2.
 Allow children to sit where and with whom they wish.
 Snacks and meals are a highly social time of day.
 Encourage and engage children in conversation.
 Like adults, children enjoy eating with friends.
 Adults in the room will sit and eat with the children. - 3.
 Provide assistance where necessary.
 While the overall goal for children is self-regulation, recognize that sometimes children need assistance with serving their meals, pouring milk, etc... - 4.
 Remind children of good health, hygiene, and nutrition habits.
 Always wash hands before a meal, prevent food sharing and eating food that has been dropped on the floor. - 5.
 Food may never be used as a form of punishment or discipline.
 Food may never be withheld from children at meal or snack time. - 6.
-Currently during COVID Procedures all plates, silverware and cups are disposable.
-No Family Style meals all food must be plated by one teacher individually in the classroom.
+Family Style meal service is used.